Who We Are

 We are devoted to better public administration services to citizens and businesses in the Western Balkans

 Regional School of Public Administration (ReSPA) is a regional organization established in 2010 as a joint initiative financed by European Commission and WB administrations.
 It is managed and governed by five ReSPA Members: Albania, Bosnia and Herzegovina, Republic of North Macedonia, Montenegro and Serbia, while Kosovo* is beneficiary.

-As a regional hub aiming to help governments finding an effective and sustainable way to resolve the historical burden of weak institutions in public administration, and to take forward Western Balkans (WB) in the area of Public Administration Reform (PAR) and EU Integration (EUI) we in ReSPA special emphasis devote to Quality Management, e-Governance, Human Resource Management and Development, Centre of Government and Better Regulation.
+As a regional hub aiming to help governments find an effective and sustainable way to resolve the historical burden of weak institutions in public administration, and to take forward Western Balkans (WB) in the area of Public Administration Reform (PAR) we in ReSPA special emphasis devoted to Policy Development and Coordination, European Integration and Accession Negotiations, Human Resources Management and Professional Development and Service Delivery.

-Our mission is to support creation of transparent, accountable and professional public administration institutions which provide efficient services to the benefit of citizens and businesses.
+Our mission is to support the creation of transparent, accountable and professional public administration institutions that provide efficient services to the benefit citizens and businesses.

-We put forward our resources, our expertise, and vast skillset to provide the WB governments with an access to global best practices and to enjoy comprehensive research documents with strong recommendations to strengthen the quality of public administration institutions.
+We put forward our resources, our expertise, and vast skill set to provide the WB governments with access to global best practices and to enjoy comprehensive research documents with strong recommendations to strengthen the quality of public administration institutions.

 * This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and ICJ Advisory opinion on the Kosovo Declaration of independence.